min2ha/ukwa-site/content/target/56034/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Theresa May sacking ministers 'would get MPs' support'

 Theresa May would have the backing of Tory MPs if she sacked disloyal ministers for plotting and briefing, a senior backbencher said.
 Charles Walker, vice-chairman of the backbench 1922 Committee, told ministers to "stop chattering away".